Banuba/ve-sdk-flutter-integration-sample/mddocs/quickstart_ve_android.md

 ```

-Instance ```editorSDK``` is ```null``` if the license token is incorrect.
-In this case you cannot use video editor and check your license token.

-Finally, once the SDK in initialized you can send [start](../lib/main.dart#L83) message from Flutter to Android
+Finally, once the SDK in initialized you can send [startVideoEditor](../lib/main.dart#L87) message from Flutter to Android

 ```dart
   final result = await platformChannel.invokeMethod('startVideoEditor');
 ```

-and add the corresponding [start](../android/app/src/main/kotlin/com/banuba/flutter/flutter_ve_sdk/MainActivity.kt#L89) handler on Android side to start Video Editor.
+and add the corresponding [handler](../android/app/src/main/kotlin/com/banuba/flutter/flutter_ve_sdk/MainActivity.kt#L90) on Android side to start Video Editor.

 :exclamation: Important
+1. Instance ```editorSDK``` is ```null``` if the license token is incorrect.
+In this case you cannot use photo editor.
+Check your license token.
-It is highly recommended to [check the license](../android/app/src/main/kotlin/com/banuba/flutter/flutter_ve_sdk/MainActivity.kt#L310) before starting Video Editor.
+2. It is highly recommended to [check](../android/app/src/main/kotlin/com/banuba/flutter/flutter_ve_sdk/MainActivity.kt#L306) if the license is active before starting Photo Editor.

 ## Connect audio